 Most urban users with good broadband connections may not notice significant differences following a change to this new technology, however rural customers with poor connectivity could benefit immensely.

-In the case where a rural customer has a traditional ADSL connection with speeds or around 2Mbps, fibre could bring about an immense increase in speed.
-For example, a connection achieving a speed of 50Mbps would enable a user to download a 700Mb feature length movie in around a minute as opposed to an hour!
+In the case where a rural customer has a traditional ADSL connection with speeds or around 2Mbps, fibre could bring about a significant increase in speed.
+For example, a connection achieving a speed of 50Mbps would enable a user to download a 700Mb feature-length movie in around a minute as opposed to an hour!